flozz/rivalcfg/README.rst

     * Rival 300 / Original Rival family
     * Sensei [RAW] family

+  * Regressions:

+    The following things were removed for this release:

+    * Sensei Ten: this mouse needs more work to be added back.
+    * Colorshift of the Rival 500: this feature needs more work to be added back.

 Older changelog entries were moved in the `CHANGELOG.rst <./CHANGELOG.rst>`_ file.